ChronixDB/chronix.server/README.md

 # Chronix Server
 The Chronix Server is an implementation of the Chronix API that stores time series in [Apache Solr](http://lucene.apache.org/solr/).
-Chronix uses several technqiues to optimize query times and storage demand.
+Chronix uses several techniques to optimize query times and storage demand.
 Thus Chronix can access a single data point out of 68.000.000.000 stored pairs of time stamp and numeric value in about 30 ms.
 The storage demand is about 30 GB.
 Everything runs on a standard laptop computer.
 No need of clustering, parallel processing or another complex stuff.
 Check it out and give it a try.

-The repository [chronix.examples](https://github.com/ChronixDB/chronix.examples) currently contains two examples.
+The repository [chronix.examples](https://github.com/ChronixDB/chronix.examples) contains some examples.
-The first example show an integration of Chronix with [Yahoo EGADS](https://github.com/yahoo/egads) and the second example can be used to explore time series stored in Chronix using a JavaFX client.

 ## How Chronix Server stores time series
 ![Chronix Architecture](https://bintray.com/artifact/download/chronix/Images/chronix-architecture.jpg)